 Round 21 – 28: repeat rounds 5 and 4 (ending with round 4)

-Cut the yarn about 1 foot long for closing the hat opening.
+Cut the yarn, leaving about a 12′ tail for closing the hat opening.

-Now you will weave the yarn back and forth and then pull tide to close the hole.
+Now you will weave the yarn back and forth and then pull tight to close the hole.

-When pulling the yarn then the hole closes.
-You could leave it partially open to be a messy bun hat if you like it.
+Pulling the yarn will close the hole, or you could leave it partially open to be a messy bun hat if you like it.

 Then sew it closed from the inside.

 Then you need create the pom-pom if you wish to add one.
 In order to make it look like a night sky with stars (white yarn), you need to wrap it around the pom-pom maker, in between adding white layers.
-How pretty does this pom-pom look like? <3
+How pretty does this pom-pom look? <3

 Now weave in all the ends and add the pom-pom to the hat and you are ready to wear it.

 I hope you like this pattern.
 Please share a link to this pattern on social media.
 Thanks.